What Kind Of Life Insurance Cover Should You Get?

-- Insurance-only Policies: Term Plans are the only pure form of life cover policy.
-In this your family will get the planned amount of Sum Assured in event of your death.
-In other words it is the life insurance policy with a no-frills life cover.
-And because of this no-frills element they are the cheapest, offering low premium and high sum assured, and most practical insurance option available.
-As it will help in fulfilling the point of taking an insurance by providing adequate cover at a reasonable price for your family
+Term Plans are the only pure form of life cover policy.
+In this, your family will get the planned amount of Sum Assured in event of your death.
+In other words, it is the life insurance policy with a no-frills life cover.
+And because of this no-frills element, they are the cheapest, offering low premium and high sum assured, and most practical insurance option available.
+As it will help in fulfilling the point of taking insurance by providing adequate cover at a reasonable price for your family

 Now, the logical choice of insurance should be term plans.
 Still, a lot of people go for Insurance + Investment Plans instead of Insurance-only policies.
 Mainly due to the following reasons:

-- Lack of Knowledge: Many people are not even aware of Term Plans because these policies are not promoted as widely or frequently as endowment or money back plans.
+Many people are not even aware of Term Plans because these policies are not promoted as widely or frequently as endowment or money back plans.
 Also, insurance agents are much more interested in selling an endowment plan because of higher commissions.
-Therefore, people end up buying costly and wrong policy as they are not made aware of a better alternative.
+Therefore, people end up buying a costly and wrong policy as they are not made aware of a better alternative.

-- Element of returns: Most people generally consider Term Plan Policies as waste of money since they would not be getting any return on their money on maturity of the policy & prefer buying other costly plans like endowment because they provide something in return on maturity.
+Most people generally consider Term Plan Policies as a waste of money since they would not be getting any return on their money on maturity of the policy & prefer buying other costly plans like endowment because they provide something in return on maturity.
 They forget that insurance is not meant for them but their loved ones.
 Insurance is not an investment instrument meant to provide returns.
-It’s purpose is to provide an adequate risk cover or protection to your family in case of your death.
-This is possible only with term insurance as they are low cost high risk plans
+Its purpose is to provide an adequate risk cover or protection to your family in case of your death.
+This is possible only with term insurance as they are low-cost high-risk plans

 It is important to understand that insurance and investment are two entirely different things.
 And neither one of these should be compromised just because of convenience.

-The way to fulfill both these needs is to treat them separately.
-Opt for a Term Plan for insurance and for investment you can choose from PPF, Mutual Funds etc. Let’s understand this with the help of an example:
+The way to fulfil both these needs is to treat them separately.
+Opt for a Term Plan for insurance and for the investment you can choose from PPF, Mutual Funds etc. Let’s understand this with the help of an example:

-If you are a 30 year old male and you want an insurance cover of ₹50 lakhs for 35 years, you can go for endowment plan like New Endowment Plan of LIC and pay ₹1,34,868 annually.
-Or you can go for Amulya Jeevan 11 term plan from LIC and pay only ₹16,048 annually and invest the remaining amount of ₹1,18,820 in other financial instrument like PPF or Mutual Funds.
+If you are a 30-year-old male and you want an insurance cover of ₹50 lakhs for 35 years, you can go for endowment plan like New Endowment Plan of LIC and pay ₹1,34,868 annually.
+Or you can go for Amulya Jeevan 11 term plan from LIC and pay only ₹16,048 annually and invest the remaining amount of ₹1,18,820 in other financial instruments like PPF or Mutual Funds.
 These instruments will give you exponential returns, probably in double digits every year.

-If you are unsure on how to calculate the correct amount of insurance cover for you, this article will help.
+If you are unsure about how to calculate the correct amount of insurance cover for you, this article will help.